 1. Immune System - Ultimate Guide To Sugar Detox

-If you eat too much-processed sugar you can decrease your ability to kill germs inside your body.
+Too much-processed sugar can decrease your ability to kill germs inside your body.
 It doesn’t take much, either.
 Just two sodas can stop the ability to fight off flu bugs.
 This doesn’t mean you shouldn’t get vaccines if you don’t eat sugar, but when it comes to health, as well as dental health, avoiding added sugar can boost your immunity exponentially.

 2. Behavior Problems

 All parents on the planet will tell you that sugar and lack of sugar can influence their child’s behavior.
 If a child is hungry and their blood sugar is low, they will be sleepy and grumpy.
 If a child has an overdose of sugar, they will become agitated and energized.
 The key to better behavior is blood sugar balance.

 If you have trouble sleeping at night, are constipated, and having other problems, you could be having trouble with your mineral balance.
 If you eat too much sugar, you are likely depleting your magnesium stores to process all of it.
 You will also lose more chromium through your urine if you eat a lot of sugar.

 4. Empty Calories - Ultimate Guide To Sugar Detox

 The fact is, processed sugar has no health benefits whatsoever.
 Therefore, when you eat sugary meals, you’re eating empty calories that will cause weight gain.
 The fact that sugar is often combined with fat and salt will make the effects even worse.
 It’s better to avoid added sugar when you can.

 5. Elevated Insulin Response problems

 When your insulin response is healthy, your cells will release the right amount of insulin.
 But, if you regularly consume sugar, especially in “overdose” amounts, your body will become confused about when to release insulin and when not to.